Poor Clares: Foundation and rule

 Saint Clare receives the Formula Vitae ("little rule") from Francis of Assisi.
 18th-century azulejo panel in the Convent of Louriçal, Portugal.

 The Poor Clares were founded by Clare of Assisi in 1212.
 Little is known of Clare's early life, although popular tradition suggests that she came from a fairly well-to-do family in Assisi.
-At the age of 17, inspired by the preaching of Francis of Assisi in Assisi Cathedral, Clare ran away from home to join her community of friars at the Portiuncula, some distance outside the town.
+At the age of 17, inspired by the preaching of Francis of Assisi in Assisi Cathedral, Clare ran away from home to join his community of friars at the Portiuncula, some distance outside the town.
 According to tradition, Clare's family wanted to take her back by force, but Clare's dedication to holiness and poverty inspired the friars to accept her resolution.
 She was given the habit of a nun and transferred to Benedictine monasteries, first at Bastia and then at Sant' Angelo di Panzo, for her monastic formation.
 Though some doubted her ability to become a nun, Francis of Assisi encouraged her on her journey.
 St. Francis believed that women, as well as men, had the capacity to completely forgo ordinary pleasures and live in poverty and did not seek to limit them in this regard based on their gender.
-This shared belief of both Francis of Assisi and Clare of Assisi would lead them to form the Order of St. Clare.
-An order of women, dedicated to living an oath of poverty and service, just as the Order of Friars Minor, formed by St. Francis just three years prior.
+This shared belief of both Francis of Assisi and Clare of Assisi would lead them to form the Order of St. Clare: an order of women, dedicated to living an oath of poverty and service, just as the Order of Friars Minor, formed by St. Francis three years prior.